-There are currently twenty-three members: 15 local governments and eight other jurisdictions (such as special districts and higher education).
+There are currently twenty-four members: 15 local governments and nine other jurisdictions (such as special districts and higher education).
 Each jurisdiction appoints an official as its representative on RVCOG’s Board of Directors.
 The majority of RVCOG’s funding comes through grants and contracts with federal, state, and local government, with additional monies coming from donations and membership dues.
 RVCOG does not have legislative, taxing, or enforcement authority.

 Although the COG’s programs have evolved over the years as a response to new needs of members and changing funding sources, it has always maintained its fundamental role as a regional resource for technical expertise and project management, as well as a collective voice for the region when working with the state or federal government.